Learn by doing. Explore your industry of interest from the inside to see if it's a good fit.

 - Identify a list of industries that you’d like to know more about based on your personality, interests, values, and skills

-- Develop a list of professionals who might provide you with good insight into those industries – using Colgate’s alumni network (iCAN), LinkedIn, as well as your professional (instructors, past coworkers) and personal networks
+- Develop a list of professionals who might provide you with good insight into those industries – using Colgate’s alumni network (The Colgate Link), LinkedIn, as well as your professional (instructors, past coworkers) and personal networks

 - Prepare to reach out to potential contacts in a professional manner – either in person, by letter, e-mail, or phone call, or through mutual acquaintance